-If you can personalize both the ad and the post-click experience, however, data shows you can generate more conversions with less spend.
+If you can personalize both the ad and the post-click landing page, however, data shows you can generate more conversions with less spend.
 But most people don’t have the resources to do this.
 Fortunately, a new class of software makes it possible for businesses of many sizes.

 When you consider the benefits for a business on a restricted budget, it’s easy to see why this is so meaningful.
 With a conversion rate of nearly 4x higher than average, you can generate the same number of conversions on key landing pages with less traffic.
 A few examples…